ESA / SENER

 Neutron Star Systems awarded SpaceWERX Orbital Prime contract

-This Space News was published on Wed, 09.11.2022 – 14:28 CET, covering Neutron Star Systems
+Published on Wed, 09.11.2022 – 14:28 CET in Upstream, covering Neutron Star Systems

 Back in August 2022, the German NewSpace startup took an important step toward the United States.
 However, the fact that the Cologne-based company could play a decisive role in the American space industry cannot be taken for granted.
 After all, national defense - like everywhere else in the world - is a matter for the highest state institutions.
 In the context of technology transfers, however, doors are opening that are also quite relevant for Neutron Star Systems.